uclahs-cds/docker-SomaticSniper/README.md

 Author: Caden Bugh, Mao Tian

-Docker-SomaticSniper is licensed under the GNU General Public License version 2.
+docker-SomaticSniper is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

-Docker-SomaticSniper is used to detect somatic SNVs in sequencing data.
+docker-SomaticSniper is used to detect somatic SNVs in sequencing data.

 Copyright (C) 2021 University of California Los Angeles ("Boutros Lab") All rights reserved.